Music History for

 1966 - The Rolling Stones appeared on "The Ed Sullivan Show."
 The appearance had been taped the day before.

-1970 - Black Sabbath's self-titled first LP was released.
+1970 - Black Sabbath's self-titled first LP was released in the U.K.

 1972 - Led Zeppelin was forced to cancel a concert in Singapore when officials wouldn't let them off the plane because of their long hair.